enthalpy-yan/OPChooser/README.md

 ## About

 OPChooser is a tool to help you make options trading decision.
 That is, it analyzes all of options retrieved by the given ticker symbol and then give you a set of options which has the max payoff.
 OPChooser is also a final project for Stevens Institute of Technology - FE545 Design Patterns and Derivatives Pricing.
+The Motivations for this project is to learn and practice Object Oriented Design Patterns.

+## Patterns

+- Singleton Pattern
+- Factory Pattern
+- Iterator Pattern
+- Template Pattern
+- Strategy Pattern

 ## Build and Run
 Under the root directory